kleetus/docker-based-gitian-builder/README.md

 The Tor Project

 In January of 2014, a developer of [The Tor Project](https://www.torproject.org) reported that a keyboard that she purchased from Amazon may have been shipped to a location where it was tampered with.
 The keyboard finally reached her, but the tracking information [was peculiar](https://twitter.com/puellavulnerata/status/426597381727989760/photo/1).
-Of course, we can't know for sure what really happened to the keyboard, we'll need to take the Tor developer's word, but the attack vector stands out like a sore thumb.
+Of course, we can't know what really happened to the keyboard, we'll need to take the Tor developer's word, but the attack vector stands out like a sore thumb.
 If the keyboard was tampered with, it is a good bet the reason was to capture the signing credentials of a key person on this project.
 The attacker could offer unsuspecting users software that was tampered with.
 Even if the users did everything right by using the commonly accepted security checks (e.g. downloading and verifying the signature of the Tor artifacts), the signature would be valid, yet compromised at the same time.
 Until the developer realized her private keys and passphrases had been compromised, ALL of her users would be at risk.

 ### There is safety in numbers
 If many people in the community are producing deterministic builds and comparing their results, then the likelihood of _ALL_ builders being compromised is very small.
 Each builder is tasked with their own code review, on their own system.
 The more reviewers and builders, the greater confidence in the final result.
 This docker-based gitian-builder aims to make it easier for people to complete the final build.

 Deterministic builds give a great deal of confidence to all users regardless of whether or not they themselves have actually done the deterministic build.
 For example, if I download a binary package and its corresponding text file containing the digests of all the binaries offered for popular platforms and a signature file for the aforementioned text file (a typical strategy), then I can perform the following actions:

 1. Use PGP/GnuPG to verify the signature of the text file containing the hashes/digests of my binary.
-This proves that the text file with your binary's hash hasn't been tampered with provided you trust the person who signed the text file.
+This proves that the text file with your binary's hash hasn't been tampered with provided you trust the person who signed the text file and that person hasn't lost control of their keys.
 2. Use the same hash function that was used to generate the hash in text file on your downloaded binary and compare the result to the string in the text file.
 This should prove that your downloaded binary has not been tampered with.

 In the case of the Bitcoin Project, you might choose to download the latest version for 64 bit Windows from https://bitcoin.org.
 You download a file called, bitcoin-0.12.1-win64-setup.exe and then something called "SHA256SUMS.asc" so you can verify signatures.
 The SHA256SUMS.asc file is a normal text file despite it having a weird 'asc' file extension.
 If you open this in notepad, you will see SHA256 hashes for all of the Bitcoin binaries offered.
 Below all of that, you will see the signature, starting with "-----BEGIN PGP SIGNATURE-----".
 At this point, you can use tools such as [Gpg4Win](https://www.gpg4win.org/) to verify the signature.
 Gpg4Win can be given the entire SHA256SUMS.asc file as input and it will, most likely, let you know that the signature cannot be verified.
 The reason for this is that its signer, Wladimir J. van der Laan (Bitcoin Core binary release signing key) at the time of this writing, has no public key installed on your system.
 Further, if you go out on the Internet and retrieve Wlad's key and repeat the process, you introduce a new set of security concerns: